Wanted (2008 film): Plot

-In Chicago, Wesley Gibson works at a dead-end desk job with an overbearing boss, takes medication for panic attacks, and lives with his abrasive girlfriend Cathy who cheats on him with his co-worker and best friend, Barry.
-One evening, Wesley is told by a woman named Fox that his recently murdered father was an assassin, and the killer, Cross, is now hunting him.
-When Cross and Fox engage in a shootout, Wesley panics and is pursued by Cross.
-Fox flips Wesley into her car and then executes an escape.
+In Chicago, Wesley Allan Gibson works at a dead-end desk job with an overbearing boss, takes medication for panic attacks, and lives with his abrasive girlfriend Cathy who cheats on him with his co-worker and best friend, Barry.

+One evening, Wesley is told by a woman named Fox that his recently murdered father was an assassin.
+The killer, Cross, is now hunting him.
+When Cross and Fox engage in a shootout, Wesley panics and flees.
+Cross pursues Wesley, who Fox manages to help escape.
 Wesley awakens in a factory surrounded by Fox and other assassins.

-The group's leader, Mr. Sloan, forces Wesley at gunpoint to shoot the wings off of several flies, which he does, much to Wesley's shock.
-Sloan explains that Wesley's panic attacks are actually a rare ability that allows him to produce massive amounts of adrenaline, slowing his perception of his surroundings and granting him superhuman strength and speed.
-He reveals that Wesley's father, as well as Cross, were members of the Fraternity, a society of assassins that maintains balance in the world.
-Sloan wants to train him so that he may help kill Cross.
+The group's leader, Mr. Sloan, forces Wesley at gunpoint to shoot the wings off several flies, which he does.
+Sloan explains that Wesley's panic attacks are actually a rare ability that allows him to produce massive amounts of adrenaline, granting him superhuman strength and speed.
+Wesley's father and Cross were members of the Fraternity, a society of assassins that maintains balance in the world, headquartered in a repurposed textile mill.
+Sloan wants to train Wesley so that he may help kill Cross.

-A panicked Wesley leaves the building and awakens the next morning in his apartment.
-He discovers that his bank account now contains $3.6 million.
-Filled with new confidence, he insults his boss in front of the whole office and hits Barry in the face with a keyboard.
-Fox, waiting for Wesley, chauffeurs him to the Fraternity headquarters, a repurposed textile mill.
-Wesley trains under the Fraternity's cruel tutelage, learning to control his abilities; Fox teaching him speed, the Gunsmith teaching him marksmanship, such as curving a bullet, the Butcher teaching him hand-to-hand combat, the Exterminator teaching him explosives, and the Repairman teaching him pain resistance.
-When his training is complete, Sloan shows him the "Loom of Fate", which has served for 1,000 years in giving coded names of Fraternity targets through errors in the fabric.
+A panicked Wesley leaves the building.
+The next morning, he discovers that his bank account now contains millions of dollars.
+Filled with new confidence, he insults his abusive boss in front of the whole office and hits Barry with a keyboard.
+Wesley trains under the Fraternity's cruel tutelage, learning to control his abilities.
+When his training is complete, Sloan shows him the "Loom of Fate", which has served for 1,000 years in supplying coded names of targets through deliberate imperfections in the fabric.
 The Loom identifies those who will create evil and chaos in the future, with Sloan responsible for interpreting the code.
-Fox reveals that, her father was a judge, and his defendant hired a sadistic hitman who made her watch as he burned her father alive.
-When she later joined the Fraternity, she learned the hitman's name appeared in the Loom before he killed her father, but a member refused to kill him, which has made her a devote follower of the Fraternity's code.